n-fuse/gentoo-stuff/README.md

 Is all software on the system managed by Portage?:

-No, it does not make sense for everyhting and not everything is available on portage.
+No, it does not make sense for everything and not everything is available on portage.
 The following

 - Java based software